MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Set-MgDeviceManagementDeviceConfiguration.md

       - `[Id <String>]`:
       - `[Intent <DeviceConfigAssignmentIntent?>]`: The administrator intent for the assignment of the profile.
       - `[Source <DeviceAndAppManagementAssignmentSource?>]`: Represents source of assignment.
-      - `[SourceId <String>]`: The identifier of the source of the assignment.
-This property is read-only.
       - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.